-For more information about The Ovarian Cancer Circle, scan the QR code or go to: theovariancancercircle.org cont'd from p.
-27→ grow to become a plant," she says.
+For more information about The Ovarian Cancer Circle, scan the OR code or go to: theovariancancercircle.org grow to become a plant," she says.
 "Most of the girls would play with Barbies and other toys, but I was more interested in doing experiments."